-A data file will be created for the simulation results as normal (see "The Binary Data File" on page 12).
+A data file will be created for the simulation results as normal (see The Binary Data File).
 You can read this file after the simulation is complete use the SIMetrix menu File | Data | Load...
 You may also read this data file while the simulation is running but you must pause the simulation first using cntrl-C.